 John Howley loves the performing arts, so he knew participating in these activities would be a big part of his Loomis experience.
-He sings in the choir and audition-based Chamber Singers and A Cappelicans, and acts in Loomis’ Norris Ely Orchard Theater (NEO), with roles that have included playing the title role in Macbeth, Lord Farquaad in Shrek the Musical, and Grandma in the musical The Addams Family.
+He sang in the choir and audition-based Chamber Singers and A Cappelicans, and performed in Loomis’ Norris Ely Orchard Theater (NEO), with roles that included the title role in Macbeth, Lord Farquaad in Shrek the Musical, and Grandma in the musical The Addams Family.

-When asked how he has grown as a performer at Loomis, John points to the improvement in his skills and the training he has received from the arts faculty.
+When asked how he grew as a performer at Loomis, John points to the improvement in his skills and the training he received from the arts faculty.
 “It almost feels like you are in drama school,” shares John, reflecting on his work with theater director David McCamish.
 John is also quick to credit his peers.
-“I learn a lot by just standing next to that person in choir class or having a scene with that partner.
-I’m constantly challenged by the people around me to meet their level, and that just keeps me thriving.”
+“I learned a lot by just standing next to that person in choir class or having a scene with that partner.
+I was constantly challenged by the people around me to meet their level, and that just kept me thriving.”

 Loomis Chaffee celebrated Earth Week April 15–19 with a program of activities coordinated by Project Green, the student-led environmental organization, and students in environmental sustainability and agriculture programs.